prevention-icon

 Wolf spiders

-A type of hunting spider that doesn’t spin webs, wolf spiders come out at night to hunt and prey on insects.
+Wolf spiders are a type of hunting spider that doesn’t spin webs.
+They come out at night to hunt and prey on insects.
 You’ll find them living underground in burrows lined with silk, which may be covered by a lid or leaf litter.

 How to prevent deadly spiders this summer